-The Statement of Ethical Principles of the EAP (European Association for Psychotherapy), valid 12-07-2002.
+The Statement of Ethical Principles of the EAP (European Association for Psychotherapy), voted by EAP Board Belgrade, October 2018

 Psychotherapists respect the dignity and worth of the individual and strive for the preservation and protection of fundamental human rights.